How to Install GO (golang 1.24) in Ubuntu 24.04 | 22.04

 export GOPATH=$HOME/.local/go

-Or, edit the .profile file in user home and add it in the end to make it permanent at next login.
+Or, edit the .profile file in user home and add the line in the end to make it permanent at next login.

 To add GOPATH to your user PATH, here use the default GOPATH for example, either run command for current command console only: